 I bring to therapy an ethical commitment to anti-oppressive, culturally-sensitive, trauma-informed practice that centers a client’s inherent dignity & worth and pursues a client’s utmost safety & wellbeing.
 In therapy, I enjoy using warmth, humor, and creativity, believing in the healing potential of a good therapeutic relationship.
-Specifically, I have received training in evidence-based practices including Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, Cognitive Processing Therapy, Motivational Interviewing, Mindful Self-Compassion., and limited basic principles of Somatic Experiencing.
+Specifically, I have received training in evidence-based practices including Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, Cognitive Processing Therapy, Motivational Interviewing, Mindful Self-Compassion, Health At Every Size, and limited basic principles of Somatic Experiencing.

 - Anxiety & Panic